 Yes, the normal bacteria floating in the air in a clean kitchen is no problem.
 Those are the same as you breathe in every second and that your immune system fights off.

-But as you go to the bathroom, change shoes or handle raw foods, you pick up lots of not so harmful bacteria.
+But as you go to the bathroom, change shoes or handle raw foods, you may pick up lots of not so harmless bacteria.
 Those are the bacteria you do not want in your sprouter.

 4 USE SEPARATE SPONGES AND TOWELS